dlamotta/ansible/openshift/roles/ipa-cleanup/README.md

 Role Name
 =========

-Creates DNS entries and records for all hosts provided.
-Additionally, this role will create an apps subdomain
+Deletes DNS entries and records for all hosts provided.
+Additionally, this role will delete the apps subdomain.

 Requirements
 ------------

-This role requires an existing IPA server.
-Additionally, machines in the inventory must have a valid IP address associated with them.
+This role requires an existing (and functioning) IPA server.

 Role Variables
 --------------